 - Hot and cold compresses

-If none of these treatments are effective and suffering after traditional back surgery continues, Failed Back Surgery Syndrome may be the cause.
-FBSS is a general term used to describe symptoms of any failed back surgery.
+If none of these treatments are effective and suffering after traditional open-spine surgery continues, failed back surgery syndrome (FBSS) may be the cause.
+FBSS is a general term used to describe symptoms of any failed neck or back surgery.

 Symptoms of failed back surgery can include:

-- Chronic pain or persistent and dull aches the back or leg(s)
+- Chronic pain or persistent and dull aches in the neck, arms, lower back or leg(s)

 - Development of new pain and aches

-- Pain or tingling that radiates from the back to the legs and toes or shoulders, arms, and hands
+- Pain or tingling that radiates from the neck to the arms and hands, or from the lower back to the legs and toes

 - Hyper-mobility or instability in joints